 Before the pandemic there was already a move to flying less as travellers became increasingly aware of their carbon footprint.
 Will the combination of environmental awareness and virus concerns mean that we will fly less often?

 Of course, before we even get onto a plane we need to navigate the airport.
-There is no consensus yet on health screening but airports are considering their options, from checking temperatures (potentially without passengers even realising as they walk through thermal tunnels) to disinfection cubicles.
+There is no consensus yet on health screening but airports are introducing meaures, from checking temperatures (potentially without passengers even realising as they walk through thermal tunnels) to disinfection cubicles.
 Self check-in will be demanded more than ever, and contactless security screening.

-Rail travel is expected to bounce back but with face masks a common sight.
+Rail travel is expected to bounce back but with face masks a common sight or even mandatory.
 We’ll all be avoiding rush hours when we can.
 Amtrak in the US have said that they will run at 50% capacity to ensure social distancing, and that face coverings will be mandatory for now.

 There is currently a focus on deep cleaning properties.
 Electro-static sprayers are in demand and new protocols are being introduced for staff.
 Self or contactless check-in will become the norm, and staff will do what they can to distance themselves from clients.